Search for single production of vector-like quarks decaying into $W(\ell\nu)b$ in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Final selection

-In addition to the preselection, the selection requirements common to the three \Wjets CRs are that each event must have exactly one $b$-tagged jet with $\pT > 250~\GeV$, an azimuthal separation of $|\Delta\phi| > 2.5$ between the lepton and the leading jet, and no forward jets.
+In addition to the preselection, the selection requirements common to the three \Wjets CR subregions are that each event must have exactly one $b$-tagged jet with $\pT > 250~\GeV$, an azimuthal separation of $|\Delta\phi| > 2.5$ between the lepton and the leading jet, and no forward jets.
 These requirements ensure orthogonality with the SR and increase the fractional \Wjets contribution.
 No veto is placed on additional central jets.

-Each $\ttbar$ CR requires that there must be at least two $b$-tagged jets, with the leading-jet \pT{} greater than 200~\GeV.
+In addition to the preselection, the selection requirements common to the three \ttbar CR subregions are that each event must contain at least two $b$-tagged jets, with the leading-jet \pT{} greater than 200~\GeV.
 As in the SR, there must be no additional hard central jets satisfying the $\dR < 1.2$ or $\dR > 2.7$ distance criteria, and the lepton and leading jet must be azimuthally separated by $|\Delta\phi| > 2.5$.
 A forward jet veto is applied.